 De minimis providers are not required to remit Form 499-Q, but must nevertheless complete and retain a “Quarterly de minimis Worksheet” in their files.
 The applicable document retention period for records related to the Universal Service Fund program is five (5) years.

 Additional information on FCC Form 499s, including the most recent Form 499-Q and instructions, can be found on USAC’s website at:

 Clients subscribed to the firm’s Compliance & Reporting Services (“C&R Services”) will be contacted by the firm directly regarding the timely submission of revenue and other required data.
 Clients not currently subscribed to C&R Services, but who require assistance preparing and filing the Form 499-Q, should contact us at your earliest convenience to ensure timely filing.
 Failure to remit required data in a timely manner may result in delinquent remittance and imposition of penalties.
 See FCC Form 499 Late Filing Policy.

-C&R Services Subscribers: Clients currently subscribed to C&R Services should remit revenue information and other required data to Olivia Hill directly at firstname.lastname@example.org as soon as possible.
+C&R Services Subscribers: Clients currently subscribed to C&R Services should remit revenue information and other required data to Chris Canter directly at email@example.com no later than July 20 th.

 Non-Subscribers: Clients not currently subscribed to C&R Services, but who require assistance with the preparation and filing of the Form 499-Q, may contact either Jonathan Marashlian at firstname.lastname@example.org Chris Canter directly at email@example.com to make appropriate arrangements and ensure timely filing.

 If you have already sent us your revenue information, you may disregard this notice.